bazooka/bazooka-wo-xmldoclet/README.md

 Maintained by Johan Johansson of [Bazooka](http://bazooka.se).
 To contact us, please e-mail info@bazooka.se.

-This file is part of version **1.3.0 (06 March 2014)**.
+This file is part of version **1.3.1 (19 May 2014)**.
 For the latest version, please go to the official github page: https://github.com/bazooka/bazooka-wo-xmldoclet.

 What it does
 ------------